Aragog Box Writeup & Walkthrough – [HTB] – HackTheBox

 XXE Payload Read id_rsa File

-We copy the key into the local Kali machine and use it to log into the target server.
+We copy the key to our local Kali machine and use it to log into the target server:

 SSH to Target Server